arthurBricq/Interpreter/README.md

 # Basic interpreter in Rust

+This project is an interpreter for a programming that I created.

+I did this language only to **learn more about programming language theory and intepreters** !

+It's a C-like

+# Shell-like intrepreter

 - Operation on integers: +, -, *, /
 - Python-like assignment
 - Usage of variables